 Craig Pohl leads the Research Infrastructure Services team, providing core infrastructure and research computing services to support the Institute for Informatics as well providing the strategic plan for expanding to provide common services needed across the university’s research community.

-Interim Executive Director – Portfolio and Project Management Office, Enterprise Architecture, IT Service Management
+Executive Director – PPMO and Service Management Office

 Executive Director – Data Management